Positive Modal Logic Beyond Distributivity: Normal Modal Extension

 Observe that the consequence pair $\top \cp \Diamond \top$ corresponds to seriality, i.e.~the frame condition that every state has an $R$-successor.
 In presence of $\top \cp \Box\top$ and the duality axiom it is equivalent to $\Box\phi \cp \Diamond\phi$.

 \begin{remark} The duality axiom in Lemma~\ref{lem:some-val} corresponds to one of Dunn's duality axioms for positive modal logic~\cite{Dun95}.
 It seems that the non-standard interpretation of joins makes Dunn's other duality axiom, $\Box(\phi \vee \psi) \cp \Box\phi \vee \Diamond\psi$, unsuitable in our context.
-On the other hand, we had to stipulate seriality in order to prove Lemma~\ref{lem:modal-lat-3}, and this is not assumed by Dunn.
-We flag the investigation of the connection between the various axioms relating $\Box$ and $\Diamond$ as an interesting direction for further research. \end{remark}
+On the other hand, we have $\Box\phi \cp \Diamond\phi$, which is not assumed by Dunn.
+We flag investigation of the connection between the various axioms relating $\Box$ and $\Diamond$ as an interesting direction for further research. \end{remark}

-Just like in the propositional case in Section~\ref{subsec:l-frame}, we can identify a class of frames where formulae can be interpreted exclusively as \emph{principal} filters.